Wappsto/wappsto-cli/README.md

 It will ask for your 'username' and 'password' to Wappsto, unless you already logged in.
 Here you get the option to download any exsisting Wapps or create a new Wapp.

+This will generate a file called manifest.json where you can modify the description of your wapp.
 ### Update

 To update the Wapp: